-The way we write has evolved, the way we read has changed and the way we use language has altered for good.
-Increasingly we want pictures and video rather than text and we’re more likely to see our stories peppered with emoji rather than perfectly punctuated prose.
+The way we write has evolved, the way we read has changed and the way we use language has been altered for good.
+The clamour of immediacy frequently puts pictures and video first and we’re more likely to see our stories peppered with emoji rather than perfectly punctuated prose.

 - What’s the story – how to get to the heart of what’s going on